Zion German Congregational Church

 Rev. Raymond Schatz served the congregation beginning in October 1962.

-In December of 1966, the German Congregational Evangelical Brethren Church (the "Brethren church") and Zion church voted and approved a merger of the two congregations.
+In December 1966, the German Congregational Evangelical Brethren Church (the "Brethren church") and Zion Church voted and approved a merger.
 In April 1967, a consolidation plan for the merger was adopted, and the Zion parsonage was sold.

 The formal merger with the Brethren church occurred on June 29, 1967.

 The first service of the newly merged congregation was held in July 1967 at the Zion church building.
-The 155 members of the Brethren church joined the Zion church, with its 265 members, to become the Zion Brethren Church of the United Church of Christ.
+The 155 members of the Brethren Church joined with the 265 members of the Zion Church to form the Zion Brethren Church, a part of the United Church of Christ.
 The newly merged congregation continued to meet at the Zion church building until a new facility could be built.

 The farewell service for the Brethren church building was held on August 6, 1967, and it was sold in October of that year for $35,000.